AI4S2S/s2spy/README.md

 All splitter classes from `scikit-learn` are supported, a list is available [here](https://scikit-learn.org/stable/modules/classes.html#splitter-classes).

 ### Dimensionality reduction
-In `s2spy`, users can perform dimensionality reduction on their data.
-For instance, to perform the Response Guided Dimensionality Reduction (RGDR), the user only needs to configure the RGDR operator and fit it to a precursor field.
+In `s2spy`, we can perform dimensionality reduction on data.
+For instance, to perform the Response Guided Dimensionality Reduction (RGDR), we configure the RGDR operator and fit it to a precursor field.
 Then, this cluster can be used to transform the data into the reduced clusters:
 ```py
 rgdr = RGDR(eps_km=600, alpha=0.05, min_area_km2=3000**2)
 rgdr.fit(precursor_field, target_timeseries)